SRI-CSL/randoop-gradle-plugin/README.md

 ```

 The second file is the evidence summary artifact, which is built using information from the `randoop-summary.txt` file.
-This file aggregate all the information in the other `CSV` files.
+This file aggregates all the information from the other `CSV` files.

 ```json
 {